drasive/iot-motion-detector/README.md

 ### HC-SR501 configuration
 See http://henrysbench.capnfatz.com/henrys-bench/arduino-sensors-and-input/arduino-hc-sr501-motion-sensor-tutorial/.
+It is recommended to set the time delay to the minimum as the software handles delays itself.

 ### Power Consumption
 The values in this section are calculated, I do not have the required hardware to make measurements.